-Found in both Europe and Asia, they tend to live in sandy or muddy areas near the coast or on inland brackish lakes and marshes.
-These ducks are more terrestrial than other species of ducks.
+Found in Europe, Asia and northern parts of Africa, common shelducks tend to live in sandy or muddy areas near the coast, rivers, or on inland brackish lakes and marshes.

 What They Do

 Common shelducks form long-term breeding pairs.
-Their nests are usually made in anything enclosed, including man-made items, hollows in large trees, gnarled roots, sheltered bays, and even the holes of other animals like rabbits or badgers.
+Their nests are usually made in anything enclosed, including man-made items, hollows in large trees, gnarled roots, sheltered bays, and even holes created by other animals such as rabbits or badgers.
 Males act as sentinels, monitoring the surrounding area where the female’s nest is hidden.
 In zoos, this behavior helps zookeepers find their nest sites.

 How They’re Doing

-- Both males and females appear to be black and white from afar, but have iridescent greenish black heads and necks with a chestnut band across their chest and a dark strip along their belly.
+- Both males and females appear to be black and white from afar.
+However, common shelducks have iridescent greenish-black heads and necks, with a chestnut band across their chest, and a dark stripe along their belly.

-- Most parents leave their young before fledging to migrate to their molting grounds.
-The young are left with adult plumaged birds that are non or failed breeders that do not migrate to molt.
-Shelducks are the only ducks to do this.
+- Some parents leave their young before they are capable of flying so that they can migrate to molting grounds.
+The young are left with adult birds that are non- or failed breeders that do not migrate to molt.

-- Ducklings are fledged at about 7 weeks of age.
+- Common shelduck ducklings are fledged (capable of flying) at about 7 weeks of age.

 Common shelducks are widespread and numerous, so are not currently at risk of extinction.
 The International Union for the Conservation of Nature (IUCN) classifies this species as “least concern” for extinction.
 Threats to common shelducks include habitat loss and hunting.
 Predation by mink occurs at some nest sites.
 Additionally, common shelducks are susceptible to disease outbreaks when they gather at seasonal molting and wintering sites in large numbers.
 The current global population of common shelducks is increasing and is estimated to include 625,000-750,000 individuals.